fuzzie360/pebble-noms/README.md

 ###Change log:

+1.3
+* Added one more tooth to both sets of teeth
+* Updated menu icon with rounded edges
+1.2
+* Included menu icon
+1.1
+* Change to bigger fonts
 1.0
 * Initial release

-1.1

-* Change to bigger fonts

-1.2

-* Included menu icon

 ## Build Instructions